allolib-s22/notes-ethwu/alloinit.md

 cd project
 ./run.sh
 ```

+> If you don't want symlinked dependencies, then call `alloinit` with the `-N`
+> flag, which adds `allolib` and `al_ext` as Git submodules.
+This will produce
+> a traditional `allotemplate` project, but will take the normal amount of time
+> to create and configure.

 This creates a new Allolib project in the directory `project`. `project` is a
 clone of the `allotemplate` repository, complete with history and branches.